CivComs/open311-GeoReport/api-methods.md

 open311.services.getList
 --

-provide a list of acceptable 311 service request types and their associated service codes.
+Provide a list of acceptable 311 service request types and their associated service codes.
 These request types can be unique to the city/jurisdiction

 **Method**